Galaxy morphologies at cosmic noon with JWST: A foundation for exploring gas transport with bars and spiral arms: Visual classifications of morphology

 Despite the lack of consensus on the origin of spiral structure, its connection to the dynamical state of the host galaxy is well supported (see reviews by \citealp{Dobbs_2014, Shu_2016, Sellwood_2022}).
 Spiral structure arises in disks that are sufficiently cold and rotationally supported, offering an indirect tracer of a galaxy’s mass distribution and instability to non-axisymmetric perturbations (e.g., \citealp{Athanassoula_1984, Toomre, Sellwood_1984}).
 Identifying spiral arms, therefore, indicates that the galaxy hosts a settled disk, responsive to internal or external perturbations (e.g., \citealp{Dobbs_2014}).

 Beyond their presence alone, the number of spiral arms also encodes information about the underlying dynamics (e.g., \citealp{Elmegreen_2014, Dobbs_2014}).
-While two-armed (grand-design) spirals are likely driven by global disk modes or external perturbations, such as bars or tidal interactions (e.g., \citealp{Toomre_1972, Athanassoula_1984, Dobbs_2010, D'Onghia_2013, Kendall_2015}), multi-armed (flocculent) spirals typically emerge in marginally stable disks through mechanisms like swing amplification (\citealp{Toomre_1981}).
+While two-armed (grand-design) spirals are likely driven by global disk modes or external perturbations, such as bars or tidal interactions (e.g., \citealp{Toomre_1972, Athanassoula_1984, Dobbs_2010, D'Onghia_2013, Kendall_2015}), multi-armed (flocculent) spirals typically emerge in marginally stable disks through mechanisms such as swing amplification (\citealp{Toomre_1981}).
 As such, both the detection and characterization of spiral arms (particularly arm multiplicity) offer key diagnostics of disk structure, stability, and the mechanisms shaping galaxy evolution (e.g., \citealp{Hart_2017}).

 To investigate potential trends in spiral structure across our two redshift bins, we visually counted the number of arms within the spiral galaxies identified in our classification (574 in total).
 Following a similar approach used for morphological classification, six authors (J.M.E.S., C.B., C.P., J.C., J-B.J., G.T.) independently performed the arm counts.
 To aid in the identification of spiral arms, we utilized a custom interactive tool for visualizing FITS files with customizable scales using all the stamps for each galaxy.
 Each team member independently determined the number of visible arms for each galaxy.
-Figure \ref{fig: Examples of bars and spirals} (bottom panels) shows examples of four galaxies with a consensus on the number of counted spiral arms.
-Figure \ref{fig: Examples of bars and spirals} (bottom panels) provides examples of galaxies with consensus arm counts, while full-colour composite images of all classified spiral galaxies are available at \href{https://www.mpe.mpg.de/resources/IR/JWSTColorImages/spirals_grid_A4_merged.pdf}{this link}.
-The results of the spiral arm counting are discussed in \S \ref{section: Morphological evolution}.
+Figure \ref{fig: Examples of bars and spirals} (bottom panels) provides examples of galaxies with consensus arm counts, while full-color composite images of all classified spiral galaxies are available at \href{https://www.mpe.mpg.de/resources/IR/JWSTColorImages/spirals_grid_A4_merged.pdf}{this link}.
+The results of the spiral arm counting are discussed in Sect. \ref{section: Morphological evolution}.